Art Toronto

 I don’t think I necessarily chose to write the curatorial statement as a poem so much as—as I said before—that’s just how it came out of me.

 There’s so much emotion bound up in how we think and feel about home…for so many of us, “home” is a complicated, ever-shifting place.
 At times, it isn’t even a place, in the physical sense, but a feeling or person we cling to.
-I think poetry has the unique ability to work in the “grey area” of meaning(s), to express complex, often contradictory emotions at the same time.
+I think poetry has the unique ability to work in the grey [area] of meaning(s), to express complex, often contradictory emotions at the same time.
 It tugs at our heartstrings much the same way our emotions of/about “home” do.

 Can you explain the exhibition title?

 Not knowing exactly who I’d work with and what works I’d select from artists and galleries participating in the Fair, I knew I needed an exhibition title and curatorial concept that was open and expansive enough to incorporate diverse lived experiences, cultural perspectives, and artistic approaches.
 In this way, “place” or home, is seen as both tangible and intangible: it can be body/self, a person/relation, a feeling, a dwelling space, our Mother Earth, and so on.
 I wanted to hold space for the reality that we can carry multiple notions of home simultaneously, and that these notions can shift throughout our lifetime.
-In this way, home is a relational concept: it’s individualistic and yet collectively felt.
+In this way, home is a deeply relational concept: it’s individual and yet collectively felt.

 What’s more, in continuing to align my practice with my values, I knew going into this opportunity that I was—without question—going to centre Indigenous and immigrant/ racialized artists for whom ideas and feelings of “home” are particularly complex and bound up in feelings of dispossession/rupture, displacement/relocation, and longing/nostalgia.
-I want to complexify how we conceptualize home…it isn’t always a joyful or safe place, and our feelings about it can be contradictory and messy.
+I want to complexify how we conceptualize home: it’s not always a joyful or safe place, and our feelings about it can be contradictory and messy.
 It’s not about assigning value judgements, but rather about capturing the myriad of ways artists reflect on and visually express their feelings and ideas about home.

 What are some of the ways “home” is addressed in the exhibition?